Get insider access

 3. Best Non-Mechanical Budget Gaming Keyboard

 Mechanical options often hog the spotlight, but non-mechanical gaming keyboards have advantages.
 Take the Corsair K55 RGB PRO XT, the best non-mechanical budget gaming board we've tested.
-It uses membrane switches hidden under a piece of solid frosted plastic, a bonus for the folks who like to eat and drink by their keyboard as it's more resistant to spills and crumbs since there aren't any exposed moving parts.
+It uses membrane switches hidden under a piece of solid frosted plastic, which is a bonus for the folks who like to eat and drink by their keyboard as it's more resistant to spills and crumbs since there aren't any exposed moving parts.
 These switches are nearly silent during use, making it a great choice for people who game late into the night or have to game in tight, shared spaces.

 In terms of its performance and features, it has almost every feature a gamer could want.
 It includes RGB backlighting that's customizable on a per-key basis, dedicated macro keys for easy access, extremely low latency, and a detachable wrist rest for ergonomic support during those marathon sessions.